 ROSS: Yeah.
 Let me give you an example.
 So there's, like, a forro rhythm, like, a - (playing guitar, singing in Portuguese).

 And this rhythm is the same rhythm that I use a lot in Ranky Tanky.
 So I got - (singing) Old lady come from Booster.
 Had two hens and a rooster.
 Rooster died, old lady cried.
 Now she don't eat eggs like she used to.

 GROSS: Yeah, I hear that.

-BIANCULLI: This is FRESH AIR.
-I'm David Bianculli, in for Terry Gross, back with more of our interview and performance with three members of the band Ranky Tanky.
-The band plays contemporary versions of music from the Gullah culture, the culture of the slaves and their descendants from the South Carolina coast and Sea Islands.
-Their new album, just released, is called "Good Time."
-Their previous introductory album has the same name as the five-person group, "Ranky Tanky."
-Terry spoke with three of them - lead singer Quiana Parler, guitarist Clay Ross and trumpeter Charlton Singleton.
+GROSS: This is FRESH AIR.
+I'm Terry Gross back with three members of the band Ranky Tanky, which plays contemporary versions of music from the Gullah culture, the culture of the slaves and their descendants from the South Carolina coast and Sea Islands.
+Their debut album is called "Ranky Tanky."
+My guests are lead singer Quiana Parler, guitarist Clay Ross and trumpeter Charlton Singleton.

 PARLER: I guess, well, "O Death."
 I love "O Death," even though it's a song about death.

 PARLER: I mean, I do.
 Clay...